Skip to content

 Get it right, and it's smooth motoring.
 Get it wrong, and you could face fines of £1,000, MOT fails or even lose your registration.

-What your number plate needs by law
+What your number plate needs by law.

 • Be made from reflective material

-• Show black characters on a white front plate and a yellow rear plate (Just think Yellowhite).
+• Show black characters on a white front plate and a yellow rear plate

 • Be in the standard Mandatory Charles Wright 2001 font